denizcankartal/order-manager/README.md

 -   **Auto-Adjustment:** For `PRICE_FILTER` (tick size) and `LOT_SIZE` (step size), the application automatically rounds the user's input down to a valid value and notifies the user with a warning.
 -   **Fail-Fast:** For critical filters like `MIN_NOTIONAL`, the application fails immediately with a clear error message, as these cannot be safely auto-adjusted.

-### Real-time Updates (WebSocket Bonus)
+### Real-time Updates

 The `stream` command implements the User Data Stream for real-time updates.

 -   **Connection & Authentication:** The `UserDataStreamService` establishes and maintains an authenticated, persistent WebSocket connection.
 -   **Live State Updates:** Upon receiving an `executionReport` event, the service immediately updates the order's status and quantities in the `StateManager` and queues the new state for persistence.
--   **Resilience:** The service includes automatic reconnection logic with exponential backoff to handle temporary network disruptions gracefully.

 ### Reliability and Error Handling

 -   **Retry Mechanism:** Critical API calls are wrapped in a generic `RetryUtils` class.
 It catches retriable network errors (HTTP `429`, `418`, `5xx`) and retries the operation with an exponential backoff delay.
--   **Clock Drift Handling:** The application proactively fetches the Binance server time via `TimeSync` to calculate a local clock offset.
-This offset is applied to all signed requests to prevent timestamp-related errors (`-1021`).
+-   **Clock Drift Handling:** The application fetches the Binance server time via `TimeSync` to calculate a local clock offset.

 ### Key Architectural Decisions

--   **Custom API Client:** A custom client was built using OkHttp to demonstrate a ground-up understanding of HTTP communication, request signing, and error handling, while also minimizing external dependencies.
+-   **Custom API Client:** A custom client was built using OkHttp to demonstrate a understanding of HTTP communication, request signing, and error handling, while also minimizing external dependencies.
--   **`BigDecimal` for Financial Calculations:** All prices, quantities, and notional values use `BigDecimal` to avoid floating-point inaccuracies, ensuring correctness in all financial operations.
+-   **BigDecimal for Financial Calculations:** All prices, quantities, and notional values use `BigDecimal` to avoid floating-point inaccuracies, ensuring correctness in all financial operations.
--   **Asynchronous Persistence:** Decoupling file I/O from the main application thread was a deliberate choice to maintain a snappy and responsive CLI experience.
+-   **Asynchronous Persistence:** Decoupling file I/O from the main application thread to maintain a responsive CLI experience.

-## Testing

-The project is accompanied by a comprehensive QA test plan that validates all functional and non-functional requirements.
-This includes happy paths, failure cases, idempotency, state persistence, and real-time updates.

-> For a complete overview of the testing strategy and detailed test cases, please see the **[QA Test Plan](qa-test-plan-1.md)**.

-## Limitations
+## Limitations & Assumptions

 -   **Single Trading Pair:** The application is designed to trade a single symbol (e.g., `BTCUSDT`) per session, configured via environment variables.
--   **Not for High-Frequency Trading (HFT):** The application is designed for interactive use by a human trader.
-It is not optimized for the ultra-low latency demands of automated HFT strategies.
+-   **Not for High-Frequency Trading (HFT):** The CLI is designed primarly for human traders.
+It is not fully optimized for ultra-low latency demands.
 -   **Network Stability:** A stable internet connection is assumed for reliable operation, especially for the real-time `stream` command.